HathorNetwork/hathor-wallet/QA.md

     1. Click on change server.
 The usual Change Server screen should show up, but with no PIN field.
 Change to a new server.
     1. On the settings screen, click on 'Set a passphrase'.
 It should show a modal saying the action is not supported and it should be done directly on Ledger.
     1. Go to Custom Tokens on the top navigation bar.
 Clicking 'Create a new token' should display a modal saying action is not supported.
+    1. Now click on 'Create an NFT' and should display a modal saying action is not supported.
     1. Lock wallet.
 It should go the screen asking to select the wallet type (software or hardware).
     1. Choose 'Hardware Wallet' and go through the same process again.
     1. When finished loading the wallet, it should show the same balance and transactions as before locking.